 The socioeconomic and health consequences of the alcohol hangover are significantly underestimated by both the research community and policymakers.
 Absenteeism and presenteeism at work come at a high cost, and impairment of daily activities such as driving a car increases the risk of accidents and injury.
 The general public is well-informed about the negative alcohol intoxication effects, but often unaware about the negative impact of alcohol hangover effects.

-We made Toast! gummies shareable so you can easily carry them in your bag or pocket and then be the talk of the group for bringing party favors!
-Check out our collection here and stock up today.
+We made Toast! gummies convenient and shareable, so you can easily carry them in your bag or pocket.
+Check out our shop and stock up today.